-Indiana Residents Preference Policy See School of Medicine Health Professions Programs policy.
+Technical Standards See Health Professions Programs policy.

 Volunteer Experience Students must observe a minumum of eight hours in two or more radiation oncology facilities before applying to the program.
 Full details can be found at http://medicine.iu.edu/hpp/how-to-apply/deadlines-and-applications